 (1) community support services funds administered under Minnesota Rules, parts 9535.1700 to 9535.1760;

 (2) other mental health special project funds;

-(3) medical assistance, MinnesotaCare, and housing support under chapter 256I if requested by the project's managing entity, and if the commissioner determines this would be consistent with the state's overall health care reform efforts; and
+(3) medical assistance, MinnesotaCare, and housing support under chapter 256I if requested by the adult mental health initiative's managing entity and if the commissioner determines this would be consistent with the state's overall health care reform efforts; and

 (4) regional treatment center resources consistent with section 246.0136, subdivision 1.

-(b) The commissioner shall consider the following criteria in awarding start-up and implementation grants for the pilot projects:
+(b) The commissioner shall consider the following criteria in awarding grants for adult mental health initiatives:

-(1) the ability of the proposed projects to accomplish the objectives described in subdivision 2;
+(1) the ability of the initiatives to accomplish the objectives described in subdivision 2;

 (2) the size of the target population to be served; and